 Steeped properly the bitterness that sometimes pops up in green tea will be but an afterthought.

 Genmaicha green tea is one of my favorite green teas.
 And one of my favorite teas of any type.
 Maybe it will turn you into a believer in no sugar in tea, or maybe it will be an exception to the rule.

 Either way, give this remarkable green tea and try and see how wonderful a tea without sugar can truly be.

 Normally I wouldn’t suggest that anyone who likes drinking tea with sugar should try and black tea without sugar.

 Earl Grey is one of the most popular teas around.
-Try this wonderful Organic Earl Grey Tea from Buddha Teas for a great introduction to this fine black tea.
+Try Twinings of London Earl Grey Black Tea, available on Amazon, for a great introduction to this fine black tea.
 You can also find earl grey at almost any grocery store.